OneB1t/HawaiiBiosReader/README.md

 Please go to http://forums.guru3d.com/showthread.php?t=400050 for further informations on how to use this tool

-Binary (exe) file is in Releasebin folder
+Binary (exe) files is in Releasebin folder, [latest realease here](https://github.com/OneB1t/HawaiiBiosReader/raw/master/ReleaseBin/HawaiiBiosReader.exe)

 **!!!
 WARNING !!!**